AdguardTeam/Scriptlets/README.md

 ### <a id="prevent-bab"></a> prevent-bab

-Prevents BlockAdblock script from detecting an ad bloccker.
+Prevents BlockAdblock script from detecting an ad blocker.

 **Syntax**
 ```